simonemberton/Introduction_to_Creative_Coding/Week_05/README.md

 ### Task 1 - Array Methods

 This first task is designed to get you to explore how to use Arrays.

+Working in pairs...
+One person reads and explains, the other person types in the code.

 Create a new "empty-example" folder with a blank sketch.js with ```setup()``` and ```draw()``` functions, what needs to be included in the folder?
 Is your new folder in the right place to find the p5.js library?